karlenteria/Ticativ/README.md

 # ticativ
-An ecommerce web application for arts made using MERN stack
+An Ecommerce web application using MERN stack